 We've all got Thanksgiving dinner on the brain.
 I know I do.

-With Thanksgiving this week, I hope you're finishing up your grocery shopping tonight and getting all of your recipes prepped for tomorrow.
+With Thanksgiving tomorrow, I hope you're finishing up your grocery shopping tonight and getting all of your recipes prepped for tomorrow.

 In case you have yet to finalize the last few delicious creations you plan to make, I've gathered a few great recipes below that use olive oil.
 Olive oil can be a great addition to Thanksgiving, and you can use it in more creative ways than you may think.